 While it’s true that independent sales jobs are a really great fit for stay-at-home moms, at the end of the day, Beautycounter is a business.
 And I LOVE that this business empowers women to be their own advocates.

 Do some consultants just join as a way to get 25% off all their products?
 Sure.
 But there are dozens of consultants making over six figures a year (seriously!).
-You can make $50/month or $50,000/month; last year we had our first consultant earn $1 million.
+You have the opportunity to make $50/month or $50,000/month; last year we had our first consultant earn $1 million.
 If that’s not entrepreneurial, I don’t know what is.

 But the point is, this business is what you make it.
 I love that women (and men!) can create a business that fits their lifestyle, fuels their passion, and supports their family, whether that’s just contributing a few hundred dollars per month so you can afford healthy groceries or being the primary breadwinner and a true #bossbabe who brings home the organic bacon and then some!